jesperkha/Fizz/.github/LANG.md

 ### <a id="func"></a> **Functions**

 You can declare a function using the `func` keyword.
+Functions will return `nil` if no other return value is specified.
+Passing an incorrect argument number will cause a runtime error.

 ```go
 func add(a, b) {